k0l1br1/converter/README.md

 # loader
-A tool to load and store candlestick data
+A tool for converting candles to bins
 ```
 usage: converter -s <symbol> [options]
     -s, --symbol    The pair candles to convert to bins